narnacle/stream-chat-rebooted/README.md

 ## Troubleshooting
 Generally the best way to troubleshoot is to open the browser console (F12) and check for any errors.
 Error messages in the console might differ depending on your browser.
 Given OBS is based on CEF(Chromium Embedded Framework) it's likely that Chrome's console is the most accurate.

-If you're not sure what to do, feel free to open an issue and we'll try to help.
-You can also join the discord(see below) and we can help you in text or voice chat.

 ### Settings set in the generator aren't working in OBS
 #### Possible reasons: